300 Christian Books

 In addition to the Bible, thousands of extraordinary books have been written, meant to be interpretation, inspiration and edification.

-The following master list provides you a comprehensive overview of those books that are considered "safe to read".
+The following master list provides you a comprehensive overview of rather non-denominational books that are considered "safe to read".
 Find also a list with problematic books & authors here.
 Pray before you chose a book & enjoy.

 WHAT · Christian and faith-based books · sorted by the Goodreads rating